Cobalt-OS/DOSUTIL/README.md

 ## Compile

 This software should be compiled with Open Watcom.
-Run 'build.bat' to compile the files.
-Run 'build.bat clean' to remove existing obj, com, and exe files then compile.

 ## Contirbute